haircut/macblog/content/privacy.md

 ## Analytics

-There are no analytics, "hit counters" or use tracking on **MacBlog.org**.
-I have no idea how many people visit this site and have no access any server logs.

 **MacBlog.org** is hosted by [Cloudflare][cloudflare].
+Cloudflare provides an "[account analytics][cfanalytics]" feature that displays aggregated metrics including the number of visitors (unique IPs) accessing all websites under my Cloudflare account.

+**MacBlog.org does not use** [Cloudflare's Web Analytics][cfwa] product, which is a distinct _Real User Monitoring_ product.

+Effectively, I can see how many people visit this website in a given time period, but no detail about who they are or even which specific pages they load.

-Please see the [Cloudflare Privacy Policy][cfpp] for details about what information their infrastructure may collect.
+Please see the
+[Cloudflare Privacy Policy][cfpp] for details about what information their infrastructure may collect.